asad-aali/asad-aali.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm an applied research scientist with interests lying in the use of deep learning for:
+I am a research scientist actively working on developing artificial intelligence and machine learning algorithms for applications in:
-1. Computational Imaging
+1. Computer Vision
-2. Inverse Problems
+2. Medical Imaging
 3. Biomedical Informatics

 ## bio
-Currently, I am a Master's student in the <a href="https://www.ece.utexas.edu/">Electrical and Computer Engineering (ECE)</a> department at <a href="https://www.utexas.edu/">The University of Texas at Austin</a>, advised by Prof <a href="https://users.ece.utexas.edu/~jtamir/">Jon Tamir</a>.
+Currently, I am finishing my Master's degree in the <a href="https://www.ece.utexas.edu/">Electrical and Computer Engineering (ECE)</a> department at <a href="https://www.utexas.edu/">The University of Texas at Austin</a>, advised by Dr. <a href="https://users.ece.utexas.edu/~jtamir/">Jon Tamir</a>.

-During my M.S. in ECE, I completed a research internship at <a href="https://www.onemedical.com/">One Medical</a>, a division of <a href="https://health.amazon.com/">Amazon Health</a>.
+During my MS in ECE, I completed a research internship at <a href="https://health.amazon.com/">Amazon Health</a>.
 Previously, I graduated with a <a href="https://www.mccombs.utexas.edu/graduate/specialized-masters/ms-it-and-management/">Master of Science in Information Technology (MSITM)</a> from The University of Texas at Austin and completed my capstone project at <a href="https://www.dell.com/en-us">Dell Technologies</a>, as a Machine Learning Engineer.
 <br>